nijkah/nijkah/README.md

 ### Hi there 👋
-I am Hakjin Lee, ML/CV research engineer @ Satrec Initiative.
+I am Hakjin Lee, ML/CV research engineer.

 My main interests lie on studying **what learning is** by insights from **learning with limited supervisions/non-stationary data**.